aardev14/Pesto/README.md

 #### Example
 *Offline Application with Brute Force Potential (Minimum 16 Characters)*

 An offline password manager like KeePass.
 This application is often used to store all kinds of passwords, from social media to bank accounts.
 It uses a master password to generate encryption keys that secure the stored data.
 If the database were stolen or leaked, the strength of the master password would be critical in preventing a successful offline brute force or dictionary attack.
-Hence, a 16-character minimum password is required, which provides significantly more combinations and resistance against attacks.
+Hence, a 16-character minimum password should be required, which provides significantly more combinations and resistance against attacks.

 ### 4. Fascinated Pesto
 Call `Evaluate(password, 5, 20, true, true, true, true, false)`